kon-lgth/kon-lgth-pose-ring-test/README.md

 The `capture_calibration_pairs.py` script has been updated to include the following improvements:

 Save only when checkerboards are detected by both cameras
-Do not save if the pose is too similar to the last saved one
 Do not save while the board is moving
 Save only when the board has been stationary for a certain period of time
-Flip the display horizontally, but use the unflipped raw image for saving

 Translated with DeepL.com (free version)